 What is the ASC?

 The ASC is the American Society of Cinematographers, a non-profit organization dedicated to advancing the art of filmmaking.
 The ASC is not a union or guild, but an honorary association.
 Membership is by invitation only, and the Society extends an invitation to a cinematographer based on the cinematographer’s body of work.
 You do not have to be an American to qualify; cinematographers around the world are members of the ASC.
+Learn much more about the ASC here.

 How can I find out if a cinematographer is in the ASC?